 Electronic data processing has been harnessed for brewing efficiency.
 At Falstaff, for instance, orders from all eight breweries funnel to a control center in St. Louis over leased wires.
 Here EDP takes over verifying the accuracy of orders, signalling urgent needs for materials and supplies, and arranging a weekly production schedule for each plant exactly tailored to each week’s demand in each distribution area.

-Joe Sr. also noted the ongoing consolidation trend but saw it as a positive, to realize efficiencies in the face of ever-rising costs and taxes and ensure the capital investment vital to remaining competitive.
+He also noted the trend of consolidation but saw it as positive, to gain efficiencies in the face of ever-rising costs and taxes and ensure the capital investment necessary to remaining competitive.
 He noted that many smaller concerns couldn’t keep up and fell by the wayside.

-He doesn’t give any hint of being worried his company would be taken over.
-Rather, it was the other way around: Falstaff had regularly acquired breweries, including a modern St. Louis plant in the mid-1950s owned by cousins, the Griesedieck Brothers Brewery.
+He doesn’t give any hint of being worried that his company would be taken over.
+Rather, it was the other way around: Falstaff was regularly acquiring breweries, including a modern St. Louis plant in the mid-1950s formerly owned by cousins, the Griesedieck Brothers Brewery.

 But fate intervened: in 1975 a controlling interest in Falstaff itself was purchased by Paul Kalmanovitz, the premier U.S. brewery corporate raider of the time.
 “Mr. Paul”, as his employees called him, invested $20M in exchange for one-third of the equity and, crucially, voting control.

 By 1977 Mr. Paul shut the St. Louis head office and brewery of Falstaff, firing most of the workers and managers.
 The surviving management was moved to San Francisco, CA to work with Mr. Paul’s General Brewing which had absorbed Falstaff.
 Falstaff’s farther-flung breweries were closed in subsequent years.
 Thenceforth Falstaff beer was manufactured in another of the breweries later acquired by Mr. Paul.